Dropping out of university: failing is allowed!

 Dropout or not: Successful and above all ideal paths of life are rarely straightforward.
 Try to stay open to finding your own path and give yourself enough time for orientation and decision making.
 People who are close to you are often your best advisors.

-We at STUWO wish you every success and all the best for your future paths!
+We wish you every success and all the best for your future paths!